Bethesda, MD | Alto

 A passionate climate nerd (and onetime modeler), he currently works as a software engineer for Arcadia.

 By day, he is an advocate for civil justice reform and serves as the executive director of Voices for Civil Justice.
 Also by day — Sundays — he is the tenor section leader with the National Presbyterian Church’s Chancel Choir.

 Express any interest in music to him and you might find yourself singing a barbershop tag.

 Leila joined The Capital Hearings in March 2018.

 She previously served as music director of the Middlebury Bobolinks and is an alumna of the Middlebury College Choir.

 Leila is a graduate of Middlebury College where she majored in psychology, education, and Spanish.
 She works as a policy advisor for early childhood and child welfare on the Senate HELP Committee.
 When she’s not singing, Leila enjoys cooking, doing yoga, hiking, and exploring D.C.

 Williamsville, NY | Tenor

 He has performed at Carnegie Hall, the Kennedy Center, Avery Fisher Hall at Lincoln Center, the Music Center at Strathmore, London’s St. Paul’s Cathedral, and Pittsburgh’s Heinz Hall.
-He is also an alumnus of the Cornell University Glee Club and a member of its Advisory Council.
+He is also an alumnus of the Cornell University Glee Club and a member of its Alumni Board.

 Dileep is a graduate of Cornell University and the Georgetown University Law Center.
-He currently practices telecommunications law in Washington, D.C. and was formerly a U.S. Senate staffer.
+He currently works in telecommunications policy and was formerly a U.S. Senate staffer.
 In his spare time, he is The Capital Hearings’ webmaster and a Buffalo sports fan who is always circling the wagons for next year.